Photo by Elisa Hamilton

 Can you see me? begins on October 1 and will be open Saturdays and Sundays from 12-4 PM and Thursdays from 5-7pm.

-Art Lab activities are free with museum admission, are drop-in on a first-come-first-serve basis, and space is limited.
+Art Lab activities are free, are drop-in on a first-come-first-serve basis, and space is limited.

 About the Artist